 ★ To start TDI mode, tap on the TDI mode icon.
-The Tissue Doppler mode icon is available in B-mode and Color (B+C) mode screens.

 Continuous-Wave Doppler

 Continuous-Wave Doppler (CW) mode uses continuous transmission and reception of ultrasound waves to measure blood velocities.

 When CW is used for a prolonged period, auto freeze comes into effect to manage probe temperature.
 A 60-second timer appears every time before the auto freeze.